assetguard/base-will/README.md

-# Locked Coins DApp
+# Base-Will

-A decentralized application for managing time-locked cryptocurrency assets on the Aptos blockchain.
+A decentralized application for managing time-locked cryptocurrency assets on the Base blockchain.
 This DApp allows sponsors to create, manage, and distribute time-locked coins to recipients.

 ## 🎯 Features

 - **Timed Distribution**: Set specific dates for asset distribution to beneficiaries
-- **Multi-Asset Support**: Compatible with any coin type on the Aptos blockchain
+- **Multi-Asset Support**: Compatible with any coin type on the Base blockchain
 - **Secure Management**: Full control over lockups with ability to modify or revoke
 - **User-Friendly Interface**: Modern Vite-powered frontend for easy interaction
 - **Real-Time Updates**: Live tracking of locked assets and claim status